 Welcome to Paediatric Pearls!

-This is a site aimed at supporting the continuing professional development (CPD) of health professionals working with children.
+This site is aimed at supporting the continuing professional development (CPD) of health professionals working with children.

 It is put together by a UK general paediatric consultant ably assisted and kept on her toes by bright-eyed, enthusiastic registrars (paediatricians in training) who ask questions the majority of which she can’t possibly answer without consulting the evidence-base.